 - 1. Alternative Work Schedule (AWS) agreements in the Office of the Chief Trial Counsel have been suspended through December 31, 2011.
 Employees may apply for AWS eligibility to be effective January 1, 2012.
 The State Bar will respond to AWS requests consistent with MOU Sections 19.G, 19.C, and Appendix C. Written AWS agreements will continue to govern AWS participation. - 2.
 In the event the State Bar initiates a reduction in force, the State Bar will offer voluntary separation incentives in the effected department or units.
 In the event an Employee is involuntarily separated as a result of a reduction in force, the maximum severance payable is as set forth in MOU Appendices E/F. - 3.
-The transit reimbursement benefit that is currently provided to State Bar Employees consistent with Internal Revenue Code Section 132 is increased from \$100 maximum per month to \$125 maximum per month. - 4.
-The State Bar will implement timekeeping for attorneys in the represented Attorney Unit and for Investigators, Paralegals in the represented General Unit. - A. The purpose of timekeeping is to improve the efficiency and productivity of the State Bar and to assist the State Bar in determining the appropriate allocation of State Bar resources.
-Timekeeping is not for time card or salary purposes, nor is it intended to supplant MOU Section 19 [Hours of Employment].
+The transit reimbursement benefit that is currently provided to State Bar Employees consistent with Internal Revenue Code Section 132 shall be: - A. Employees who are required to report to their designated office four to five days per week shall receive \$175 per month. - B. Employees who are required to report to their designated office two to three days per week shall receive \$75 per month. - C. Employees who are required to report to their designated office less than two days per week shall receive no transit reimbursement benefit. - 4.
+The State Bar will implement timekeeping for attorneys in the represented Attorney Unit and for Investigators, Paralegals in the represented General Unit.

-- B. Failure to adhere to the timekeeping requirements may be used as a factor in evaluating an Employee for the "Meets Requirement" standard in the "Policy and Procedures" category of the Employee's annual performance evaluation.
+- A. The purpose of timekeeping is to improve the efficiency and productivity of the State Bar and to assist the State Bar in determining the appropriate allocation of State Bar resources.
+Timekeeping is not for time card or salary purposes, nor is it intended to supplant MOU Section 19 [Hours of Employment]. - B. Failure to adhere to the timekeeping requirements may be used as a factor in evaluating an Employee for the "Meets Requirement" standard in the "Policy and Procedures" category of the Employee's annual performance evaluation.
 In addition, the intentional falsification of time records is a disciplinary offense under MOU Section 16.C.6. - C. The timekeeping system adopted by the State Bar shall not be unduly burdensome.
 Employees shall track time in increments of no less than 30 minutes.
 The number of tasks identified to be tracked shall be no more than twelve tasks for any given job classification (i.e. Attorney, Investigator, Paralegal), reporting the tasks performed, how time is spent by the reporting Employees in the performance of their duties on matters assigned to them in the Office of the Chief Trial Counsel.
 The time reported will identify the Employee's name, the case referenced, and the time spent on identified tasks.
 However, general administrative tasks, for which the time to document is roughly the equivalent to the time to complete the task, can be summarized generally.
 The Employee can elect whether to keep time keeping records manually or electronically. - D. The State Bar shall utilize a six-month period for training and adjustment to the timekeeping system.
 During this six-month time period, the State Bar will utilize the existing MOU provisions of the Labor Management Committee or the "meet and confer" process to address implementation issues before any adverse consequences for failure to complete time records, or improper completion of time records are imposed upon an Employee.